 Entry level degree: Associates Degree

-A preschool teacher works in a daycare, preschool or elementary school.
-They teach children before they reach grade K.
+A preschool teacher works in a daycare, preschool or elementary school and works with the children before they reach grade K.

-Basic skills they teach include colors, shapes and numbers.
+Basic skills taught include colors, shapes and numbers.

 Job growth: 7% (Faster than average)